linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 Search engine results rank HTTPS-capable websites higher than sites available only over HTTP, so redirecting HTTP requests to HTTPS is also useful to help increase your page rank.

-1. Assuming you already have a working HTTPS connection with a site configuration file similar to the second `server { }` block below, add the HTTP `server { }` block above it as shown:
+1. Assuming you already have a working HTTPS connection with a site configuration file similar to the second `server` block below, add the HTTP `server` block above it as shown:

     {{< file-excerpt "/etc/nginx/conf.d/example.com.conf" nginx >}}
 server {